-You can click them for refresh the QCL information by manual.
+Refresh- You can click them to refresh the QCL information by manual; any changes made locally will be undone.

-3-14.12 Storm Control
+3-14.13 Storm Control

 The section allows user to configure the Storm control for the switch.
 There is a unicast storm rate control, multicast storm rate control, and a broadcast storm rate control.
 These only affect flooded frames, i.e. frames with a (VLAN ID, DMAC) pair not present on the MAC Address table.
 The configuration indicates the permitted packet rate for unicast, multicast or broadcast traffic across the switch